 Electronic Prescription Service Promotion Office, General Affairs Division, Pharmaceutical Affairs Bureau, Ministry of Health, Labor and Welfare

-Phone: 03 5253 1111
+Main telephone number: 03 5253 1111

 Frequently Asked Questions

-If you have any questions, please check the Q & amp; A () for citizens of Ministry of Health, Labor and Welfare Electronic Prescriptions.
+If you have any questions, please check the Q & A () for citizens of Ministry of Health, Labor and Welfare Electronic Prescriptions.